-Nowadays you can only see the old village, during the dry season, when the dam is very low or under maintenance.
+Nowadays, you can only see the old village during the dry season, when the dam is very low or under maintenance.
 However, when it’s possible, it’s a fascinating sight, as you can still see the streets, the ruins of the houses, and the walls.
 Furthermore, if the dam is low enough, you can even go to the village and visit it.
 The trail to Vilarinho das Furnas is about 2.5km (5 km return), but it’s mostly flat and easy to do.

 Where to stay in Vilarinho das Furnas?

-Well, you obviously can’t stay in Vilarinho das Furnas, but the best option is to stay in Campo Gerês about 3 km from the Dam.
+Well, you obviously can’t stay in Vilarinho das Furnas, but the best option is to stay in Campo Gerês, about 3 km from the Dam.
 Campo Gerês has a huge youth hostel, so it can be a good budget option.
-If you want a more comfortable option, we suggest Casa da Fonte which has lodging options for couples, families, and small groups.
+If you want a more comfortable option, we suggest Casa da Fonte, which has lodging options for couples, families, and small groups.

 Honorable mention – Sistelo

 Sistelo village is mentioned many times in the lists of best and most traditional villages in Geres National Park.
 However, we can’t include it here as it isn’t inside the Peneda Gerês National park.
-It’s close, but it’s outside the park perimeter.
+It’s close, but it’s outside the park’s perimeter.

-Nevertheless, you should go to Sistelo, there’s a reason it’s considered one of the most beautiful villages in Portugal and the Portuguese Tibet.
+Nevertheless, you should go to Sistelo, there’s a reason it’s considered one of the most beautiful villages in Portugal and Portuguese Tibet.
 Both the village and surroundings are as beautiful as you’ll find anywhere in Portugal and the world.
 We strongly recommend you to go to Sistelo and hike Ecovia do Vez.

 Pin for later